TheMidfield/Midfield/midfield/MIDFIELD_BLUEPRINT.md

   - SECURITY DEFINER
   - MUST include: SET search_path = public (prevents search path hijacking)
 - Avoid dynamic SQL from user input inside privileged functions

+J) SUPABASE MCP SERVER (USE WITH EXTREME CARE)
+- We have access to Supabase MCP server for database operations
+- Usage philosophy: SPARINGLY and with extreme caution
+- Prefer migrations in supabase/migrations/ for all schema changes
+- Only use MCP for:
+  - Emergency fixes (like RLS policy hotfixes)
+  - One-off data corrections
+  - Quick diagnostic queries
+- NEVER use for:
+  - Regular development workflow
+  - Bulk data operations without review
+  - Production schema changes without migration files
+- Every MCP operation should be followed by a proper migration file
+- Rationale: Migration files are version controlled, reviewable, and portable

 ──────────────────────────────────────────────────────────────────────────────
 4) DESIGN SYSTEM — “MIDFIELD PREMIUM / DATA NOIR”